 Since the Park, Recreation, and Open Space (PROS) Plan was adopted in 1987, the City has added one facility to its park system inventory and expanded one facility to its park system.
 The City has continued to refine its park and recreation services and facilities.
-Improvements system wide were made when resources where available, this Plan updates the City's park classification system.
+Improvements system wide were made when resources where available, and this Plan updates the City's park classification system.
 This chapter defines each new park land category, summarizes the current park and facility inventories, and identifies the range of recreation programs and services provided by the City.

-3.1 Park Land Park Classifications and Definitions
+3.1 Park Land

+Park Classifications and Definitions

 The 1987/91 PROS Plan included two classifications of park land that were expanded into four categories in this plan.
 Because of recent changes to Coos Bay's PROS Plan, this Plan proposes a simpler classification system to address specific land needs, development issues, and operational efficiency.
-Each category provides a distinct type of recreational opportunity.